yenonn/skywalker/README.md

 # Skywalker
 ## Notice
-This is a python framework to host python functions(Faas) in kubernetes environment.
+Inspired by `kubeless` and `nuclio`, this is a python framework to host python functions(Faas) in a microservice environment.
 Skywalker is making use of celery and flask framework to achieve the goal.
+Up to your imagination and creativity, you can code a python function and host it on kubernetes cluster.
+Skywalker will help to schedule the execution at your preferences times slots.
+At any times, when you are running high loads, you can always scaling up the execution by doubling the executors.
+Hope you like it, and enjoy!

 Here is the architecture diagram showing the high level overview of the project.

 ![Alt text](docs/images/skywalker.drawio.png)